Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Remove-AzVMDiskEncryptionExtension.md

 ### -Name
 Specifies the name of the Azure Resource Manager resource that represents the extension.
-The Set-AzureRmVMDiskEncryptionExtension cmdlet sets this name to AzureDiskEncryption for virtual machines that run the Windows operating system and AzureDiskEncryptionForLinux for Linux virtual machines.
+The Set-AzVMDiskEncryptionExtension cmdlet sets this name to AzureDiskEncryption for virtual machines that run the Windows operating system and AzureDiskEncryptionForLinux for Linux virtual machines.
-Specify this parameter only if you changed the default name in the **Set-AzureRmVMDiskEncryptionExtension** cmdlet or used a different resource name in a Resource Manager template.
+Specify this parameter only if you changed the default name in the **Set-AzVMDiskEncryptionExtension** cmdlet or used a different resource name in a Resource Manager template.

 ```yaml
 Type: System.String